 Safety and Research

 Because chiropractic is non-invasive, the risk of a serious side effect is extremely low.
 While most people feel a sense of relief, it is possible that following a chiropractic treatment you may experience mild soreness that should go away quickly.
 Before you have a chiropractic treatment, ask to discuss any concerns you have with your chiropractor.
-If have any severe or lasting effects or concerns, talk to your chiropractor.
+If you have any severe or lasting effects or concerns, talk to your chiropractor.

 Chiropractic is a health discipline firmly grounded in science and endorsed by research.
 National and international researchers, both within and outside the chiropractic profession, are actively involved in studying the safety and effectiveness of chiropractic for patient care.